-- The Trust has a duty of care to all students and staff to ensure they are safe to work, learn and develop unimpeded by fear. - Any incidents of misuse should be reported to a member of the SLT or the DSL as soon as possible.
-Any reported incidents will be taken seriously. - Where bullying is found to have taken place by any means, whether on-site or off-site, including cyber bullying, robust action will be taken to protect the well-being of students and staff. - In all our communications, whether written, spoken, texted, emailed or published on websites, we must treat other people with respect.
-Even if we disagree with another person, fall out with them, or become angry with them, we should state our case clearly and respectfully. - Staff wishing to report concerns about other members of staff may wish, if they feel it is appropriate, to refer to HR23 Whistleblowing Policy.
+18.1 The Trust has a duty of care to all students and staff to ensure they are safe to work, learn and develop unimpeded by fear.

+- 18.2 Any incidents of misuse must be reported to a member of the SLT or the DSL as soon as possible.
+Any reported incidents will be taken seriously. - 18.3 Where bullying is found to have taken place by any means, whether onsite or off-site, including cyber bullying, robust action will be taken to protect the well-being of students and staff. - 18.4 In all our communications, whether written, spoken, texted, emailed or published on websites, we must treat other people with respect.
+Even if we disagree with another person, fall out with them, or become angry with them, we should state our case clearly and respectfully. - 18.5 Staff wishing to report concerns about other members of staff may wish, if they feel it is appropriate, to refer to HR23 Whistleblowing Policy.